-*We do NOT and will NOT sell to kennels* Small, in home breeders and pet homes ONLY!
+*We do NOT and will NOT sell to kennels, puppy mills, or animal testing facilities*

 Please fill out a Puppy Application if you are interested in a baby from us!

 As much as we wish we could, we cannot allow visitors to our home.
 One reason being, our puppies will NOT have completed a full series of vaccinations, meaning they can easily contract diseases such as parvovirus that can spread to all of our dogs and other puppies.
 Several breeders have also been robbed, killed, puppies stolen, etc. It is unfortunately too risky for our puppies to have high volume traffic in and out of our home.
-When a buyer has sent us money for a puppy, we are now caring for someone else's pet, and for the 10-12 weeks we have this puppy, their new owners have put their trust in us to protect their new family member at all costs.
+When a buyer has sent us money for a puppy, we are now caring for someone else's pet, and for the 8-9 weeks we have this puppy, their new owners have put their trust in us to protect their new family member at all costs.
 I understand this can be a deal breaker for some, and we would never expect or push someone to commit to one of our babies if you are not comfortable with the situation, so we would recommend finding a breeder that can accommodate your need to view their kennel/home.
 We’re very open to FaceTime!
 Upon request, we can also bring your puppy's parents along for pick up.

 Deposit Holder VS Waitlister

-We require a NONREFUNDABLE but transferable (to the next available litter, after that, it is a forfeit) deposit of $500 to hold the puppy of your choosing.
-We only take wire transfers, cash, Zelle, PayPal friends and family, or money orders for deposits and final payments.
-We will NOT accept checks.
+We only take wire transfers, cash, Zelle, Venmo, CashApp, or money orders for deposits and final payments.
+We will NOT accept PayPal or a personal check.
 The puppy will not leave us until paid in full!
 We also see that you read our contract/health guarantee prior to placing a deposit.
 You must place a deposit to hold your puppy!
 We do not hold without deposits.
 Again, deposits are NONREFUNDABLE.
 We are not a savings account for individuals, any money paid towards puppies are then put back into the care of said puppies.
 Deposits are nonrefundable whether you sent it 1 hour, 1 day, or 1 year ago, so please keep that in mind prior to placing any money down.
 Be 100% sure you are committed to this puppy or upcoming litter.
 If you have chosen a puppy and cannot take him/her for any reason, the deposit is forfeited.
 The only time a transfer is applied is if you place a deposit on an unborn litter and there is not a color or gender you want.
 If there is the color/gender you want and you decide to pass, the deposit is also forfeited.

 We also do not accept deposits on puppies 8 weeks or older, only payment in full.